Overview

 The rate for participants from outside the UW and Seattle Children's Hospital systems is $3,069 (figure includes overhead and credit card fee).

 Regardless of which institution a participant is from, all rates are subject to a 15.6% overhead charge if not paying with a UW Accounting Worktag.
 Please note that SCH and VA budgets are not considered UW accounts and are subject to the overhead charge.
 Payments may be paid by credit card with a fee.
-Tuition is non-refundable and will be charged by October, 2024.
+Tuition will be charged in full on October 1, 2025 and is non-refundable.
 Tuition must be paid before being enrolled in the course.